jupyter/docker-stacks/docs/using/common.md

 - `/usr/local/bin/before-notebook.d/` - handled **after** all the standard options noted above are applied and ran right before the Server launches

-See the `run-hooks` function in the [`jupyter/docker-stacks-foundation start.sh`](https://github.com/jupyter/docker-stacks/blob/main/images/docker-stacks-foundation/start.sh) script for execution details.
+See the `run-hooks.sh` script [here](https://github.com/jupyter/docker-stacks/blob/main/images/docker-stacks-foundation/run-hooks.sh) and how it's used in the [`start.sh`](https://github.com/jupyter/docker-stacks/blob/main/images/docker-stacks-foundation/start.sh) script for execution details.

 ## SSL Certificates